-Greene County General Hospital is thrilled to announce that a new orthopedics and sports medicine service line and clinic, named TeamOrtho, located in Linton, Indiana, is coming soon.
-Board-certified orthopedic surgeon, Dr. John Hammerstein, will join the GCGH family in August 2019.
+Greene County General Hospital is thrilled to announce that a new orthopedics and sports medicine service line and clinic, named TeamOrtho, located in Linton, Indiana, is opening.
+Board-certified orthopedic surgeon, Dr. John Hammerstein, has joined the GCGH family.
 He will perform orthopedic surgical services exclusively at Greene County General Hospital as well as practice in the former Ridge Medical Center building located in front of Greene County General Hospital at 1043 North 1000 West Linton, Indiana 47441.
-To make an appointment for September 2019 with Dr. Hammerstein, call 812-847-3381.
+To make an appointment with Dr. Hammerstein, call 812-847-3381.

 Meet Dr. John Hammerstein!